oscarnyl/flaskpost/README.md

 3. Require authorization from said login system to make posts (done)
 4. Expand setup and make it work properly (done)
 5. Add "staggered" post loading
+6. Refactor the project from single module to package
-6. Make the entire thing look better
+7. Make the entire thing look better

 ## A warning that must be heeded
 Do not deploy flaskpost without HTTPS.
 It will in its current state transmit